bradencarlson/sage-jupyter/Python/README.md

 If no local installation of SageMath or Jupyter Notebooks are available, each of these files may be copied and pasted in the [Sage Cell](https://sagecell.sagemath.org/) webpage, and ran there online.
 To use these files on [CoCalc](https://cocalc.com/), open a project, and select `new`, then select `Sage worksheet`, and paste this code into the editor to be run.
 This is a good alternative for people who have encountered troubles installing
-SageMath or Jupyter Notebooks onto their machines.
+SageMath or Jupyter Notebooks onto their machines.  **See the note below about errors.**

 ## Sage and the Command Prompt